edu-mryo/Obsidian_UOL_CS/Introduction to Programming I ( Oct 2023 ) /Week 4 Drawing in 2D II/Week 4 Summary.md

 ### The art of asking for help
-- Coding in complex and the surrounding technologies rapidly evolve, which means we are constantly in learning mode.
-It is therefore really natural for programmers, developers and engineers to "not know everything" ( If you engineers memorise everything, then that's too naive)
+- Coding is complex and the surrounding technologies rapidly evolve, which means ***we are constantly in learning mode***.
+It is really normal for programmers, developers and engineers to ***"not know everything"*** ( If you think engineers memorise everything, then that's too naive mindset.)
+You need to be aware of "knowing what you don't know." and being able to ask the appropriate question to solve your issues.
+- The world of information technology is usually **open sourced**.
+Most of the answers are documented and there are many communities and forums you can use to ask question and communicate.
+Use these tools and platforms